When is it okay to use a pacifier?

 - During nap times, it can be used until your baby has fallen asleep.

-- A teething pacifier can be used while your baby is teething, for comfort.
+- A pacifier can be used while your baby is teething for comfort.

 Warnings About Using Pacifiers

-- Pacifiers should not be coated in any sweet liquid, as this could cause bacteria growth and oral thrush.
+- Pacifiers should not be coated in any sweet liquid, which could cause bacteria growth, tooth decay, and oral thrush.
+Can breast milk cause tooth decay?

 - Infant pacifiers need to be cleaned often; they need to be replaced monthly.

-- Do not give your baby a pacifier, if you are breastfeeding and he/she is under one month old.
+- Do not give your baby a pacifier if you are breastfeeding and they are under one month old.

 - Babies who use pacifiers are more prone to getting oral yeast infections, which could be transferred to the mother, causing a breast infection.